-The Nurse Licensure Compact, or NLC, is basically an agreement between select states that offers “mutual recognition” of a nursing license.
-If you were licensed as a registered or practical nurse in one state but wish to work in a new state, you may not need a new license, depending on whether the states are members of the NLC agreement.
-If you received your original license in an NLC state, it is automatically considered a multi-state license.
-This enables you to practice in any of the other 25 NLC states with no need to re-apply, pass exams, or even pay any licensure fees.
+The Nurse Licensure Compact, or NLC, is an agreement between some states that offers “mutual recognition” of a nursing license.
+If you were licensed as a registered nurse in one state but wish to work in a new state, you may not need a new license, depending on whether the states are members of the NLC agreement.
+If you received your original license after passing the NCLEX in an NLC state, it is automatically considered a multi-state license.
+This enables you to practice in any of the other NLC states with no need to re-apply, pass exams, or even pay any licensure fees.

-If you do participate in the Nurse Licensure Compact program, make sure you understand the regulations, expectations, and legislation in the new state where you will be practicing.
+If you do acquire an RN license that participates in the Nurse Licensure Compact program, make sure you understand the regulations, expectations, and legislation in the new state where you will be practicing.
 You still have to abide by local rules regarding healthcare, no matter where the license came from.

 How does the NLC work?

 The nurse must acquire a multistate license in one of the Nursing Licensure Compact states to be able to practice nursing in any of the other NLC states without additional application process, fees or licenses.
 For example, an RN in Wisconsin can also apply for work in Texas or Maryland without first going through additional state processes to obtain licenses in those states.
 While the nurse doesn’t have to obtain additional licenses for the additional states that they work in, they are still required to be in full compliance of nurse laws, rules, and regulations of the state that they transfer to.

 What are the benefits of the NLC?

 There are three major benefits of the NLC: